MirinkaKotze/Recipes-Search/README.md

 # Recipes-Search
 Beetroot Academy - Final Project

-DINEIN is a React recipe search website.
+DINEIN is a React recipe search web page.

   It gives you a selection of 10 Top Rated Recipes.
   It allows you to search any recipe or to search it based on an ingredient.